Sinewyk/fiction-scrapper_raw/README.md

   * Almost all the others are easy

 # Tech todo:
-Explode host config, one host per file,
-A bit more type for those parser stuff
-As always, started Promise based, so ...
+  * As always, started Promise based, so ...
 I can't keep track of the progress ... need to switch to Observables.
+  * Explode host config, one host per file,
+  * A bit more type for those parser stuff
-File input.
+  * File input.
-Implement the "whatever" filter so that I can do "whatever" I want before starting to download (pass through an age barrier or username/password attacher to following requests ?)
+  * Implement the "whatever" filter so that I can do "whatever" I want before starting to download (pass through an age barrier or username/password attacher to following requests ?)